-I’ve categorized the items for easier reading and I ruthlessly cut out fluff — it’s still 3521 words.
+I’ve categorized the items for easier reading and I ruthlessly cut out fluff.
 I recommend you read this article carefully, like you would read a book.

 Quick about me, so you know where this is coming from.
-A few points are philosophy that grew from a thousand tiny experiences: traveling, relationships, etc. Others are based on some major life events, most of which happened in my 20s:
+A few points are philosophy that grew from a thousand tiny experiences: traveling, relationships, etc. Others are based on some major life events:

 - Becoming a lawyer in Canada.
 I worked for a big firm and after had my own practice;

-- I speak Chinese and spend a lot of time there;
+- I speak Chinese and spend a lot of time in China;

 - I’ve fucked up a lot.